Updated May 16, 2026§ For Vehicles

 Three Spots You Should Avoid

-In our testing, three commonly-suggested hiding spots failed.
+Three commonly-suggested hiding spots tend to fail.
 Avoid these.

 Wheel wells (specifically the inner liner).
 Brake heat plus road salt plus debris is too harsh.
-The TK905 casing showed corrosion within 60 days in our test on a winter-driven car.
+The TK905 casing is not built for the constant brake heat, road salt, and debris of a wheel well, where corrosion sets in fast.
 Signal also bounces off the surrounding metal, causing inconsistent fixes.

 Engine bay above the firewall.
 Compartments exceed 80°C summer, past TKSTAR’s 60°C max.

 Inside the dashboard or center console.
 This sounds clever but blocks GPS line-of-sight.
 The metal car body acts as a Faraday cage.
-Signal accuracy drops to 50+ meters and updates become sporadic.
+Accuracy drops and updates become sporadic.
 Use only as a temporary covert location, not for actual anti-theft.

 1. Activate the TK905 with SMS command WHERE#.
 Confirm it returns a Google Maps link with location.